ruoyann/tp/docs/DeveloperGuide.md

 The command is expanded to `add r/5 n/Starbucks t/cold`.
 The string is then passed to the corresponding `AddCommandParser`, and an `AddCommand` is created.

-The following sequence diagram demonstrates how StudyTrackerParser parses the input with an alias:
+The following sequence diagram demonstrates how StudyTrackerParser parses the input with this new `myAdd` alias:

 ![AliasSequenceDiagram](images/AliasSequenceDiagram.png)